ahmed-cheema/personal/index.md

 I'm a fourth year undergraduate student studying computer science at Grinnell College.
 I currently work as a data analyst for John Deere.

 I'm interested in pursuing a career in data science.
-You can find some of my relevant projects on this website.
+I primarily work in Python and R. You can find some of my relevant projects on this website.

 <div style="text-align: center;">
     <a href="/projects/" class="btn btn--info" style="margin-right:1%">Projects</a>